Transportation Sustainability Indices

 The Environmental Protection Agency’s (EPA) SmartWay program measures, benchmarks, and tracks a carrier’s efficiency and fuel economy to provide a score that reflects the carrier’s environmental impact.
 This data offers valuable insights into how each industry is increasing its adoption of carriers participating in the SmartWay program.

-Chemicals and Food & Beverage shippers have embraced SmartWay carriers, with an adoption rate of 86% and 85% respectively.
-In contrast, Consumer Packaged Goods shippers show the lowest adoption rate at just 56%.
+Durable goods and food and beverage shippers have embraced SmartWay carriers, with an adoption rate of 85% and 81%, respectively.
+In contrast, chemicals shippers show the lowest adoption rate at just 58%.
 Carriers are encouraged to join the SmartWay program to obtain a precise score that reflects their environmental performance, enhancing their appeal to shippers seeking efficient, sustainable transportation partners.
 Similarly, shippers should prioritize collaborating with SmartWay carriers to support those investing in cleaner fleets, contributing to progress toward science-based sustainability targets.

 Stay informed of sustainability trends

-As the federal government pivots away from emissions reduction and sustainability, states will likely serve as the primary accelerators of emissions reduction efforts, and consequently, alternative energy markets.
-However, economic, geographic, and infrastructure factors will influence the adoption of alternative energies.
-Notably, natural gas, especially renewable natural gas (RNG), is receiving greater attention because it is not geographically constrained or limited by infrastructure development.
+Aside from policy, economic, geographic, and infrastructure factors influence the adoption of alternative energies.
+Notably, natural gas, especially renewable natural gas (RNG), is receiving greater attention because it is not as geographically constrained or limited by infrastructure development relative to other alternative energies.
 Renewable diesel and heavy-duty electric vehicles are gaining traction as well.
-The momentum behind alternative energy continues to gain ground as businesses realize the benefits of fuel diversification, cost stability, and emissions reduction.
+The momentum behind alternative energies continues to gain ground as businesses realize the benefits of fuel diversification, cost stability, and emissions reduction.

 About the Breakthrough Dataset